confluentinc/getting-started-guides/spring-boot/README.md

 When using Confluent Cloud you will be required to provide an API key and secret authorizing your application to produce and consume.
-You can use the [Cloud Console](https://confluent.cloud/) to create a key for you.
+You can use the [Confluent Cloud Console](https://confluent.cloud/) to create a key for you.

 Take note of the API key and secret and add them to the configuration file